pSchlarb/indy-node-container/README.md

 ## Building

-To build the node image you can use `docker` from the project root like
+To build the node image you can use `docker` from the project root likeasdfasdf

 ```bash
 docker build -f "build/Dockerfile.ubuntu18" -t indy-node-container/indy_node:ubuntu18 ./build